holvianssi/exercise/README.md

      framework is a big bonus for this task.
   2. Implement console based client for the APIs.
   3. Implement operations personnel access to the system.
-The system should allow operations to find and view details of users, accounts and transactions, and to do corrections to the data.
+The system should allow operation personnel to find and view details of users, accounts and transactions, and to do corrections to the data.
   4. Implement a change to the account balance API so that it's possible to query the balance of the account at end of given date.